 - Data Quality: The data flows from source to destination can be easily monitored and accessible, and meaningful to the end-users.

-- Replicable Patterns: Data Pipelines can be reused and repurposed for new data flows.
-They are a network of pipelines that creates a way of thinking that sees individual Data Pipelines as examples of patterns in a wider architecture.
+- Replicable Patterns: It can be reused and repurposed for new data flows.
+They are a network of pipelines that creates a way of thinking that sees individual Pipelines as examples of patterns in a wider architecture.

 Examples of Data Pipeline Architectures

-Some examples of the most widely used Data Pipeline Architectures are as follows:
+Some examples of the most widely used Pipeline Architectures are as follows:

 - Batch-based Pipeline: In this example, you have a data source which might be an application such as a point-of-sale system that generates numerous data points that need to be pushed to a Data Warehouse or any other Analytics database.
 The pipeline for this use case will have the following architecture: